Brodski/vfo-frontend/README.md

 # Getting Started (for development):

   ### Start HTTP Server
 1) Get api-key.js from me.
+(A file with a Youtube Data API key and a Client ID, obtained via Google)
 2) Put "api-key.js" in "src/"
 3) $ npm install
 4) $ npm start